dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

 We have cycle counter routines in `libpi/include/cycle-count.h` so it might seem easy.
-Unfortunately, our single step handler does so much compared to running a single instruction that just recording them would be useless.
+Unfortunately, our single step handler does so much compared to running a single instruction that just recording cycles in the handler would be useless.

 Ideally, what we would want to do instead is:
   1. At the first line of the fault handler, record the cycle count.
   2. At the last line of the fault handler, record the cycle count.
-  3. Subtracting (1) from (2)  gives the difference.
-(Note, of course, by Heisenberg that there will still be perturbations, but the smaller you can make this, the the smaller it gets and the more we can correct it).
+  3. Subtracting (1) from (2) gives the cycles it cost to return from the exception, run the next instruction, and then get another fault.
+Now, while it still includes the overhead of taking and returning from an exception, these costs are large but low variance (more below).

 How can we do this?
 Various problems:
   1. How can we read the cycle counter when we get an exception?